NewZsh/Notes-for-Learning-Theory/notes.md

 *The notes is mainly based on the book **Understanding Machine Learning: From Theory to Algorithms** XXX, 2014?*

-## 1. Formulation

-### 1.1 Probably Approximately Correct (PAC)
+## 1. Probably Approximately Correct (PAC)

-*Corresponding to Chapter 2-5 in UML.
-This part mainly answers the quesion: What can we know about the generalization error?
+*Corresponding to Chapter 2-5 in UML.*
+*This part mainly answers the quesion: What can we know about the generalization error?
 How does the hypothesis set (in application, the choice of classifier, regressor or so on) reflect our prior knowledge, or, inductive bias?*

+### 1.1 formulation

 **The learner's input**: